 Perhaps the most unique piece of writing is an imaginary interview Williams conducted with himself about Orpheus Descending, which is a reworking of Williams’ failed Battle of Angels.
 “Sometimes it is possible to write seriously without being pretentious,” Williams writes in the interview, “but it is almost never possible to discuss your own work without it.”

 The one-room exhibition is focused, but those willing to take the time to dive into Williams’ writing on display and in accompanying descriptions will be rewarded with a better appreciation of the playwright and the legendary works we still enjoy.
 For those wanting to delve even deeper, the museum will also host a series of events in conjunction with the exhibition, including film screenings of The Rose Tattoo (April 20) and Cat on a Hot Tin Roof (May 4); a workshop on Reading Tennessee Williams (February 28 & March 7); and a lecture on letters that chronicle the 40-year friendship between Williams and New Directions founder James Laughlin (April 11).

-Tennessee Williams: No Refuge But Writing will be on view at the Morgan Library & Museum from February 2–May 13, 2018.
-For more information, please visit themorgan.org.
+Tennessee Williams: No Refuge but Writing is currently on view at the Morgan Library & Museum through May 13, 2018.
+For more information, visit themorgan.org.